 “Let’s go play the MOOG,” he suggested.

 He was too irrepressible.
-We went down to the boiler room and soon the walls of Mower were moaning and groaning.
+We went down to the boiler room.
+Soon the walls of Mower were moaning and groaning.
 As David and Jack traded tracks, I filled in leads with my SG guitar.
 Jace was working with me.
-He took over and I floated above my body as Jace created eerie riffs off the moody dirges coming from the MOOG.
+He took over.
+I floated above my body as Jace created eerie riffs off the moody dirges coming from the MOOG.

 “Too moody,” I complained.